Miitopia for Nintendo Switch: The ultimate guide

-The game received middling reviews from critics but was well-loved by users on Metacritic.
+The game received middling reviews from critics, but was well-loved by users on Metacritic.
 Its true potential on 3DS couldn't have been known, though, as it was released in Europe and the Americas several months after the Nintendo Switch was released on March 3, 2017.
-For many, this will be their first taste of Miitopia and has a great chance of becoming one of best Nintendo Switch games after the extremely positive demo reception.
+For many, this will be their first taste of Miitopia and is considered one of best Nintendo Switch games after the extremely positive demo reception.

 If you want all the gameplay of a JRPG without the tedious and confusing story, this is the game for you.
 Players can build their own cast of characters and embark on a journey to save the world, all while building bonds with their party members.